gecio/gecio.github.io/docs/_optimist/guided_tour/step04/index.en.md

 Reading state information...
 Done
 ```

-Next, you install *virtualenv*, which is required to set up your virtual
+Next, install *virtualenv*, which is required to set up your virtual
 environment.

 ```bash